Table of Contents

 The spiteful attitude at least twice within the past 6 months

-Tools like National Initiative for Children’s Healthcare Quality (NICHQ) Vanderbilt can evaluate children with suspected or diagnosed ADHD.
+Tools like the national initiative for children’s healthcare quality (NICHQ) Vanderbilt can evaluate children with suspected or diagnosed ADHD.
 It has questions that help in the identification of oppositional defiant disorder.

 Other tools such as Swanson, Nolan, and Pelham Teacher and Parent Rating Scale, Teacher and Parent Rating Scale for children with ADHD helps to detect oppositional defiant disorder as well as other psychological concerns.

-The Pediatric Symptom Checklist tool is not specific for oppositional defiant disorder, however, can screen cognitive, emotional, or behavioral problems, and can identify children who require additional investigation.
+The pediatric symptom checklist tool is not specific for the oppositional defiant disorder, however, it can screen cognitive, emotional, or behavioral problems, and can identify children who require additional investigation.

 Differential Diagnosis of ODD